Covariate-adjusted win statistics in randomized clinical trials with ordinal outcomes

-The remainder of this article is organized as follows.
-In Section \ref{sec:unadjusted}, we introduce notation and define estimands for win statistics in randomized trials with ordinal outcomes.
-In Section \ref{sec:weighting}, we develop covariate-adjusted IPW and OW win estimators and derive the corresponding asymptotic properties of the weighting estimators based on the theory of M-estimation and U-statistics.
-We further study augmented weighting estimators that leverage an additional outcome regression (e.g., doubly-robust estimators) to further improve efficiency in Section \ref{sec:augmented}.
+The rest of this article is organized as follows.
+In Section \ref{sec:unadjusted}, we introduce notation and estimands.
+In Section \ref{sec:weighting}, we develop covariate-adjusted IPW and OW win estimators and derive their asymptotic properties.
+We study augmented weighting estimators that leverage an additional outcome regression to further improve efficiency in Section \ref{sec:augmented}.
 Simulation studies are carried out to examine the finite-sample performance of the proposed estimators relative to the unadjusted estimator in Section \ref{sec:simulation}.
 Finally, we illustrate our methods by reanalyzing the ordinal outcome data from the Outcomes Related to COVID-19 Treated With Hydroxychloroquine Among Inpatients With Symptomatic Disease (ORCHID) trial in Section \ref{sec:ORCHID}, followed by a discussion in Section \ref{sec:Discussion}.